-Arjen Robben and Franck Ribery: The deadly double act who defined Bayern
+Robben & Ribery: The deadly double act who defined Bayern Munich

 Franck Ribery and Arjen Robben both left Bayern Munich at the end of the 2018-19 season – and we couldn’t have been sadder about the end of an era.